harrymt/blog/_posts/2018-05-16-SOLID-principles.md

 #### Bad Way

-Violating the Open Closed Principle
+Violating the Open Closed Principle.
-This is bad, because at the moment, there are 2 types of customer, if we want to add another customer type we have to add a `if else` below.
-So Modifying the existing code
+This is bad, because at the moment, there are 2 types of customer, if we want to add another customer type we have to add a `if else` below and will modify the existing code.

 ```c#
 class Customer